repository-preservation/lcmap-ccdc/README.md

  $ make docker-deps-down
 ```

-* Cut a branch, do some work, write some tests, update some docs, push to github
+* Cut a branch, do some work, write some tests, update the docs, push to github

 * Build a Docker image to test locally
 ```bash